tavurth/chrome-darija/readme.md

 - No data is stored or transmitted except for translation requests
 - API key is stored locally in Chrome's extension storage
-- Only works on Instagram Direct Message pages
+- Only works on supported messaging platforms

 ## License